Stories

 Lara

 Suffering from OCD and depression, Lara was reluctant to join a local gardening group.
-Going along to Walton Charity’s Community Allotment turned out to be the first step in restarting her life.
+Going along to Walton Charity’s community allotment turned out to be the first step in restarting her new life.